 It is hoped that the POMO fund will not suffer the same fate as the undisbursed Cabotage Vessel Financing Fund (CVFF) created under the Cabotage Act.
 Suffice to say that the POMO fund is to be disbursed judiciously for the successful implementation of the SUPMOA 2019.

 With the full adaptation of the definition of piracy under Article 101 of UNCLOS, the challenges associated with that definition were also adopted.
-For instance, section 4 of the Suppression of Piracy & Other Maritime Offences Act (SUPMOA) 2019.
-SUPMOA provides that for piracy to be established, the act must be committed for private ends or for personal gain.
+For instance, section 4 of SUPMOA provides that for piracy to be established, the act must be committed for private ends or for personal gain.
 However, any acts that are politically motivated do not fall within the definition of piracy.
-This principle is flawed because, in Nigerian political climate, political rivals could go as far as committing criminal acts of violence against a ship or crewmen, unfortunately, it will not amount to piracy.
+This principle is flawed because, in Nigerian political climate, political rivals could go as far as committing a criminal act of violence against a ship or crewmen, unfortunately, it will not amount to piracy.

 Failure to define a Ship